hellozeyu/Web-Scraping-AMA/README.md

 ---
 Scraped the listings of four example regions in NYC area using the Selenium package.
 Each listing contains the following fields.

 *Note*: this website uses [Distil Networks](https://www.distilnetworks.com/) or similar technology to ban automated browser like Selenium.
-To bypass that, followe the solution [here](https://www.distilnetworks.com/) otherwise you will see the reCAPTCHA after a few pages.
+To bypass that, follow the solution [here](https://stackoverflow.com/a/52108199) to change the `cdc_` variable in your chromedriver otherwise you will see the reCAPTCHA after a few pages.

 - property
 - bed